 Our New Grad program is held four times a year beginning in January, April, July and October.
 We have a New Grad program in virtually every unit with the exceptions of the Operating Room, PACU and Psychiatry.
 UC San Diego Medical Center has two locations with New Grad opportunities at both facilities.
 The UC San Diego Medical Center in Hillcrest is a 386 bed facility and is the home to our Level I Emergency Room, step down Intermediate Unit (IMU), Burn Center, Surgical ICU/Trauma, Critical Care Unit, and several adult Medical/Surgical units such as Infectious Disease, Liver/Kidney Transplant, Ortho/Trauma, and Medsurg/Tele.
 All of our Women’s Services to include Labor and Delivery, NICU, and the Birth Center, are located at our Hillcrest facility and their New Grad programs begin only in January and July.
 Our Thornton Hospital holds 119 beds and is located in La Jolla, which is 15 minutes north of the Hillcrest Medical Center.
 Thornton has New Grad opportunities in the IMU, ICU, Med/Surg, Telemetry, BMT/Oncology and Emergency care.

-***We are currently accepting applications for new grad programs in our La Jolla Emergency Department through Friday Feb 27th.
+***We are currently not accepting applications for new grad programs.
 Other opportunities will be posted in May for our July programs.**

 - What is the duration of the program?